 The combined company will be highly dependent on its senior management and scientific staff.
 These individuals have played a critical role in raising capital, negotiating business development opportunities, developing the product candidates, conducting clinical trials and manufacturing product candidates for each of PharmAthene and SIGA.
 The combined company will face intense competition for qualified personnel, and the existence of non-competition agreements between prospective employees and their former employers may prevent the combined company from hiring those individuals or subject it to suit from their former employers.
 The combined company likely will not maintain non-compete agreements with any of its employees.
-If the combined company uses the services of any key members of its senior management or scientific staff, temporarily or permanently, and it is unable to recruit qualified replacements where it deems it necessary, the combined company may be unable to achieve its business objectives.
-Although PharmAthene's management team is expected to remain intact and to join the combined company following the Closing, it is currently expected that the Acting Chief Executive Officer and Chief Financial Officer of SIGA will not remain with the combined company following the Closing.
-As such, while current PharmAthene officers will fill these positions, the lack of continuity could result in certain operational difficulties for the combined company.
+If the combined company loses the services of any key members of its senior management or scientific staff, temporarily or permanently, and it is unable to recruit qualified replacements where it deems it necessary, the combined company may be unable to achieve its business objectives.